TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

   - david
 ---

-Deep-diving into ultranet and re-implementing both a receiver and transimtter on FPGA.
+Deep-diving into Ultranet and re-implementing both a receiver and transmitter on FPGA.

 <!--more-->